Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

 It might take some time to get used to the mechanics, but once you are familiar, you’ll love every bit of the monster-slaying experience that the game offers.

-Since there is a long wait time between releases, let’s look at some similar games to the Monster Hunter series to satiate your cravings for some gratifying action.
+Since there is a long wait time between releases, let’s look at some similar video games to the Monster Hunter series to satiate your cravings for some gratifying action.

 - Dark Souls